alessandropanzieri/GSS-Exprivia-project/documents/Software Requirements and Analysis.md

 - **DB - 03**

-  Each document contains employee's "as person/worker" information.
+  Each document contains employee's "as person/worker" data.

 - **DB - 04**